 PROMOTION OF A COMPANY IN INDIA

 Promotion of a company in India is the first stage in the Formation of company.
 It involves conceiving a business opportunity and taking an initiative towards the direction of formation so that practical shape can be given to exploiting the available business opportunity.
 Thus, it begins with somebody having discovered a potential business opportunity.
 Any person or a group of persons of even a company may have discovered an opportunity.
 If such a person or a group of persons or a company proceeds in the direction of formation of company, then, they are said to be the promoters of the company.
 There is no statutory definition of a promoter.
-A promoter is said to be the one who undertakes the formation of company with reference to a given project and to set it going and who takes the necessary steps to accomplish that purpose.
-Thus, apart from conceiving a business opportunity the promoters analyze its prospects and bring together the men, materials, machinery, managerial abilities and financial resources and set the organization going.
-After thoroughly examining the feasibility of the idea, the promoters assemble resources, prepare necessary documents, give a name and perform various other activities to get a company registered and obtain the necessary certificate enabling the company to commence business.
+A promoter is said to be the one who undertakes the formation of company .
+He further sets it going and takes the necessary steps to accomplish that purpose.
+Thus, apart from conceiving a business opportunity, the promoters analyze its prospects.
+The promoter further brings together the men, materials, machinery, managerial abilities and financial resources and set the organization going.
+After thoroughly examining the feasibility of the idea, the promoters assemble resources, prepare necessary documents, give a name.
+He further performs various other activities to get a company registered and obtain the necessary certificate enabling the company to commence business.
 Formation of company thus depends upon the promoters and it is the promoters who perform various functions to bring a company into existence.

 Functions of Promoter

 (a) Identification of business opportunity: The first and foremost activity of a promoter in the direction of formation of company in India is to identify a business opportunity by the formation of company.
-The opportunity may be in respect of producing a new product or service or making some product available through a different channel or any other opportunity having an investment potential.
+The opportunity may be in respect of producing a new product or service.
+It may be by making some product available through a different channel or any other opportunity having an investment potential.
 Such opportunity is then analyzed to see its technical and economic feasibility before formation of company in India.

 (b) Feasibility studies: It may not be feasible or profitable to convert all identified business opportunities into real projects.
 The promoters, therefore, undertake detailed feasibility studies to investigate all aspects of the business they intend to start.
-Depending upon the nature of the project, the following feasibility studies may be undertaken, with the help of the specialists like engineers, chartered accountants etc., to examine whether the perceived business opportunity can be profitably exploited by formation of company in India.
+Depending upon the nature of the project, feasibility studies may be undertaken, with the help of the specialists like engineers, chartered accountants etc. To examine whether the perceived business opportunity can be profitably exploited by formation of company in India.

 (i) Technical feasibility: Sometimes an idea may be good but technically not possible to execute.
 It may be so because the required raw material or technology is not easily available.
 This is an important steps towards formation of company.